Rufous-legged owl

 The rufous-legged owl (Strix rufipes) is a medium-sized owl.
 It is found in Argentina and Chile.

 Taxonomy and systematics

-The rufous-legged owl has two subspecies, the nominate Strix rufipes rufipes and S. r. sanborni.
+The rufous-legged owl has two subspecies, the nominate S. r. rufipes and S. r. sanborni.
 The latter is known from a single immature specimen.
-At one time what is now treated as the Chaco owl (Strix chacoensis) was also considered to be a subspecies of rufous-legged owl, but the two differ in plumage, morphology, and voice.
+At one time what is now treated as the Chaco owl (S. chacoensis) was also considered to be a subspecies of rufous-legged owl, but the two differ in plumage, morphology, and voice.

 Description

 The rufous-legged owl is compact, with a round head and no ear tufts.
 It is 33 to 38 cm long and weighs about 350 g; females are larger than males.
 Adults have a rusty facial disk, white "brows" over dark brown eyes, and white lores.
 Its upperparts are dark reddish brown with narrow orange-buff bars and spots.
 The tail is also reddish brown, with buff bars.
 The throat is white, most of the underparts are buffy white with many black bars, and the vent area is orange-buff.
 The legs and toes are covered with buffy feathers.
 The chick is downy off-white.
 The juvenile is a warm buff with faint dusky brown barring and a tawny face.